BLOG

-As family office assets continue their projected climb into 2025, we're seeing a broadening of horizons — not just in investment vehicles, but in how deeply high-net-worth families engage in managing and influencing those investments.
+As family office assets continue to climb in the years ahead, we’re witnessing a broadening of horizons — not just in the investment vehicles they’re exploring, but also in how deeply high-net-worth families are engaging with and influencing their investments.
+According to Deloitte, family offices are evolving rapidly, expanding their roles, and embracing new strategies that shape the future of their landscape.

 The 60-40 tradition is passé

-Traditionally, a typical family office investment portfolio consisted of about a 60-40 ratio of stocks and bonds.
-Nothing too unconventional, nothing too risky that would jeopardize the family's wealth.
+Historically, a typical family office investment portfolio consisted of about a 60-40 ratio of stocks and bonds.
+This balanced approach aimed to provide steady returns while managing risk.

 Celebrities are getting down to business

-Just as celebrities often set fashion trends, they're leading the charge on family office trends as well, diving head-first into the alternative investments market.
+Just as celebrities often set fashion trends, they're also leading the charge in the family office space, diving head-first into alternative investments.

-Kim Kardashian, for example, founded private equity firm Skky Partners in 2022 along with former Carlyle Group executive Jay Sammons.
-It's by no means her first foray into entrepreneurship.
-The celebrity also started shapewear brand Skims, which was at one point valued at $3.2 billion, and makeup-turned-skincare line SKKN (formerly KKW).
+Kim Kardashian, for example, co-founded the private equity firm Skky Partners in 2022, along with former Carlyle Group executive Jay Sammons.
+Although this isn’t her first foray into entrepreneurship, her involvement in private equity further expands her portfolio beyond entertainment.
+Kardashian has also built the shapewear brand SKIMS, which was valued at $4 billion as of 2023, and her makeup-turned-skincare line, SKKN (formerly KKW), has grown significantly since its inception.

-“The list of celebrities growing their financial portfolio outside of entertainment is endless, and it's only going to keep growing” as they seek opportunities to grow and maintain their wealth, says a Forbes article by Josh Wilson.
+“The list of celebrities growing their financial portfolios outside of entertainment is endless, and it's only going to keep growing,” says a Forbes article by Josh Wilson.

-Those efforts have resulted in brands such as Jessica Alba’s The Honest Company, Snoop Dogg’s Dr. Bombay ice cream (which he says was inspired by his “best friend,” Martha Stewart), and Casamigos Tequila, which was co-founded by George Clooney and sold in 2017 for $1 billion.
+These celebrity ventures have led to highly successful brands like Jessica Alba’s The Honest Company, Snoop Dogg’s Dr. Bombay ice cream (which he says was inspired by his “best friend,” Martha Stewart), and Casamigos Tequila, co-founded by George Clooney and sold for $1 billion in 2017.

 Family offices are investing outside the box